 Mrs. Harber, "Aunt Mat," is living a happy, retired life in Bloomington, Illinois, within short walking distance of the palatial homes of her three sons.
 She is one of the five living limbs of our family.
 She is a member of the First Christian church, and seldom misses a Lord's day morning service.
-They were the parents of five children, named below as twigs
+They were the parents of five children, named below as twigs:

-TWIGS.
-Hattie Aurora, h.
-William Van Nest, d Plainfield, New Jersey { BUDS.
-Edna, h.
-Sam'l Kriney Plainfield, New Jersey BLOSSOMS.
-Benj.
-Lewis.
-Hattie E. Russell L. PRUIT.
-Edgar D., w.
-Fannie Price Young Bloomington, Illinois.
-Benj, F., w.
-Jennie Ewins Bloomington, Illinois. { Edith.
-Ina.
-Rachel.
-Dorothy.
-Blanche.
-Louise.
-John W., w.
-Della Stumbaugh, d 2nd w.
-Mary Baker, Bloomington, Illinois.
-Mabel.
-Bessie.
-Ethel.
-Dean.
-Mina at home farm implement busi-They have ness. never been separated in business or otherwise.
+Edgar D., Benjamin F., and John W. Harber, twigs above, comprising the Harber Brothers Company, which see below, and whose likenesses are shown herewith, were reared in the retail farm implement business.
+Thev have never been separated in business or otherwise.
 They each reside in a palatial home in the same part of the city.
-The families are almost daily together, and like the brothers, seem almost insepa-The brothers rable. are among the most public spirited citizens and one of the trio is on nearly every committee of citizens looking to the social, material, or spiritual interests of the city.
-"E. D." was born at 21 Eureka, January 1857.
-He was married in Bloomington, January 17, 1884.
-He has a very interesting family of wife and four daughters.
+The families are almost daily together, and like the brothers. seem almost inseparable.
+The brothers are among the most public spirited citizens and one of the trio is on nearly every committee of citizens looking to the social, material, or spiritual interests of the city.
+"E. D." was born at Eureka, January 2, 1857.
+He was married in Bloomington, January 17, 1884, He has a very interesting family of wife and four daughters.
 All who are grown are members of the First Christian church.
 He is also a Mason and a club man, though he seldom visits either.